Mentorship

 • Disadvantages – Depends on the mentee's ability to observe and interpret the mentoring.

-• Best For/When – Leadership development, cultural integration, and interpersonal skills.
+• Best For/When – Leadership development, cultural integration, upskilling and reskilling, and interpersonal skills.

 For example, a new team leader admires the leadership style of a senior manager.
 They observe and emulate the senior's communication techniques, decision-making process, and team-building strategies to enhance their own leadership skills.